seanturner/draft-turner-ccmib/draft-turner-ccmib.md

             regards to a filter or rule, this means that any port number satisfies the filter or rule."
         SYNTAX       Unsigned32 (0..65535)

-    ROHCCompressionProfiles ::= TEXTUAL-CONVENTION
-        STATUS      current
-        DESCRIPTION
-            "A 16-bit field that conveys the compression profiles the local or peer decompressor supports.
-Only ROHCv2 compression profiles are used and they are defined using the following bit setting scheme shown below.
-Note that the bit setting scheme does not correspond to the compression profile values defined in RFC 5225.
-It is purely used in the MIB to convey the compression profiles the local or peer decompressor supports.

-                 (0)     compressionProfile1: IP/UDP/RTP
-                 (1)     compressionProfile2: IP/UDP
-                 (2)     compressionProfile3: IP/ESP
-                 (3)     compressionProfile4: IP
-                 (4)     compressionProfile5: IP/UDP-Lite/RTP
-                 (5)     compressionProfile6: IP/UDP-Lite
-                 (6-15)  RESERVED"

-        SYNTAX    BITS { compressionProfile1(0), compressionProfile2(1),
-                         compressionProfile3(2), compressionProfile4(3),
-                         compressionProfile5(4), compressionProfile6(5) }

-    ROHCModes ::= TEXTUAL-CONVENTION
-        STATUS          current
-        DESCRIPTION
-            "An indication of whether RObust Header Compression (ROHC) will be used in a Generic INE Secure Connection and how it is being used.
-This textual convention is only applicable to dynamic Secure Connections, where negotiation is required for establishment.

-            [noROHC] = ROHC will not be used [useROHCWithoutFeedback] = ROHC will be used and feedback will not be sent on the Secure Connection [useROHCWithFeedback] = ROHC will be used and feedback will be sent on the Secure Connection
-            [rohcAcceptableWithoutFeedback] = ROHC will not be signaled for use by this device as an initiator of the Secure Connection; feedback will also not be sent on the Secure Connection.
-            [rohcAcceptableWithFeedback] = ROHC will not be signaled for use by this device as an initiator of the Secure Connection; feedback will be sent on the Secure Connection."
-        SYNTAX     INTEGER { noROHC(1), useROHCWithoutFeedback(2),
-                             useROHCWithFeedback(3),
-                             rohcAcceptableWithoutFeedback(4),
-                             rohcAcceptableWithFeedback(5) }

     KeyFingerprint ::= TEXTUAL-CONVENTION
         DISPLAY-HINT "1x:1x"